-- Read the four books on the Required Reading List below.
+- Read the three books on the book list.

-- Annotating (taking notes) on the texts is strongly suggested, as you will need a working knowledge of all four texts when you return to school in August.
-It will be easier to review your notes than to reread the whole book!
+- Annotating the texts is strongly suggested, as you will need a working knowledge of all three texts when you return to school in August.
+It will be easier to review your notes than reread the whole book.

-- All of the listed books are available at Square Books and/or Square Books, Jr.
+- All of the listed books should be available at Square Books and/or Square Books, Jr.